Why use a foot to measure a boat?

 Targa 27

-To find your way around and get an idea of the length of a boat, you can divide the length in feet by 3 to have approximately one length in meters.
-Thus a 21-foot boat is about 7 m long.
+To get an idea of the length of a boat, you can divide the length in feet by 3 to get an approximate length in meters.
+So a 21-foot boat is about 7 m long.

 Allures 41

-If the foot is used in water sports, it is also used in aeronautics.
-Indeed, the altitude in particular is always given in feet.
-The captain will say, "We are currently flying at 10,000 feet.
+If feet are used in boating, they're also used in aeronautics.
+Altitude, in particular, is always given in feet.
+The captain will say: "We're currently flying at 10,000 feet".

 Catana 41